microsoft/durabletask-mssql/docs/quickstart.md

 ```

 The `"type": "mssql"` specification is required to inform the Durable Functions extension that it should use the SQL backend instead of the default Azure Storage backend.

+The `taskEventLockTimeout` setting is an optional time-span value in the form hh:mm:ss.
+This setting controls how long events in the *dt.NewTasks* and *dt.NewEvents* tables remain locked after being queried.
+While locked, no other app instance can process these tasks.
+If an app instance that has locked these tasks crashes or becomes unresponsive, another app instance will be able to start processing these tasks once the timeout has expired.
+The default value is 2 minutes (00:02:00).

 The `connectionStringName` setting is required and must be set to the name of the app setting or environment variable that contains your SQL connection string.
 In the above example, `SQLDB_Connection` is the name of an existing app setting or environment variable.
 If you're running locally and using a **local.settings.json** file, you can configure it as follows: